DexterHuang/Arclight-City/update-log.md

 **If you find a exploit please do not spread it to others and directly email the details to the developer at [ching.huang.dexter@gmail.com](mailto:ching.huang.dexter@gmail.com)**

+### 0.0.5

+-   Base on community feedback, we have buffed 5 stars mercenary power

 ### 0.0.4

 -   Buffed eurodollars gain from performing tasks